markp-gc/ipu_ray_lib/README.md

 With the `--mesh-file` option the program will attempt to load any file format supported by the [Open Asset Import Library](https://github.com/assimp/assimp).
-It will attempt to interpret imported material propperties into one of the supported materials (currently a bit limited).
+It will attempt to interpret imported material properties into one of the supported materials (currently a bit limited).
 Until this is improved an example DAE file that has been exported from [Blender](https://www.blender.org) is included: this is a human readable file so that you can try to work out how to export your own scenes by inspecting it.
-You can render the scene from the DAE file like this (turning on logging so you can see how materials are being intrepretted):
+You can render the scene from the DAE file like this (turning on logging so you can see how materials are being interpreted):

 ```
 ./test -w 1440 -h 1440 --render-mode path-trace --visualise rgb --samples 1000 --ipus 4 --ipu-only --mesh-file ../assets/test_scene.dae --log-level debug